webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

 ### Kiosk Server (On Host PC)

-A kiosk server runs on your host PC.
+The kiosk server runs on your host PC.
 Setting up a server involves the following steps:

 1. Setting up prerequisites
 2. Setting up the virtual environment